How to enable Microsoft Defender for Containers components

 If you don't want to enable all capabilities of the plans, you can manually select which specific capabilities to enable by selecting Edit configuration for the Containers plan.
 Then, in the Settings & monitoring page, select the capabilities you want to enable.
 In addition, you can modify this configuration from the Defender plans page after initial configuration of the plan.

-The following table provides detailed information on enablement method for each one of the capabilities:
+For detailed information on the enablement method for each one the capabilities, see the support matrix.

 Roles and permissions